Best tourist centers in USA

-Perhaps the most unmistakably American landmark is Mount Rushmore, a national memorial located in South Dakota.
-Constructed in the early 20th century, Mount Rushmore depicts the faces of four former American presidents, each of which is carved and blasted from the side of a rock face.
+Mount Rushmore is an indelible landmark in USA and also a national memorial center located in South Dakota.
+It was established in the early 20th century, it depicts the faces of four former American presidents, each of which is carved and blasted from the side of a rock face.

-Visitors can admire the larger-than-life faces of Thomas Jefferson, George Washington, Abraham Lincoln and Theodore Roosevelt.
+The names of these presidents are Thomas Jefferson, George Washington, Abraham Lincoln and Theodore Roosevelt.
+Mount Rushmore was made in a such a way that the visiting tourists can appreciate the famous faces of these great people.
 The short Presidential Trail at the base of Mount Rushmore provides better views and an interesting perspective on the landmark.

 #Pike Place Market in Seattle